Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Trajectory matrix as a predictive model: indirect and direct approaches

 \begin{remark} The inner problem \eqref{eqn:identification} aims to identify a trajectory matrix as a predictive model, which is slightly different from \cite{dorfler2022bridging}.
 Only constraints $\eqref{eqn:id-rank}, \eqref{eqn:id-rowsp}$ are discussed individually in \cite{dorfler2022bridging}.
 Problem \eqref{eqn:identification} is also related to the classical SPC.
 However, SPC focuses on an explicit multi-step predictor as $y = [K_p, K_f]\col(u_{\ini}, y_{\ini}, u)$.
 In contrast, our approach leverages a Hankel matrix as a non-parametric multi-step predictor.
-This shift enables the incorporation of additional constraints and allows us to leverage recent closed-loop guarantees from \cite{berberich2024overview}.
-We can further replace the system order $n$ in \eqref{eqn:id-rank} with a tunable parameter $n_\z$ (\emph{i.e.}, the right-hand side of \eqref{eqn:id-rank} becomes $mL+n_\z$ and $n_\z \ge n$).
-Then, ${H}^\star$ may correspond to a high-dimensional linear system, which has a connection with Koopman lifting techniques \cite{shang2024willems}. \end{remark}
+This shift enables the incorporation of additional constraints into \eqref{eqn:identification} and allows us to leverage recent closed-loop guarantees from \cite{berberich2024overview}, either by including terminal ingredients or by ensuring a sufficiently long prediction horizon in \eqref{eqn:bi-level}.
+When $H_\D$ comes from nonlinear systems, it generally contains the ``bias" error.
+In this case, we can further replace the system order $n$ in \eqref{eqn:id-rank} with a tunable parameter $n_\z$ (\emph{i.e.}, the right-hand side of \eqref{eqn:id-rank} becomes $mL+n_\z$ and $n_\z \ge n$).
+Then, ${H}^*$ may implicitly correspond to a high-dimensional linear system, which can be obtained from Koopman lifting techniques \cite{shang2024willems,shang2025dictionary}. \end{remark}